Best puncture repair kits 2023: Don’t waste tubes! Help your wallet and the environment

 Reasons to avoid

 The Park Tool Super Patch kit is really compact and comes in a neat plastic box, so it's easy to stash away.
-There are six patches included, along with a sandpaper square to pre-roughen your tyre.
+There are six patches included, along with a sandpaper square to pre-roughen your tire.

-If you get it right, a patch should see you home, although it may not hold at higher pressures.
+If you get it right, a patch should see you home, although we found that it may not hold at higher pressures.
 It's also quite easy to get a wrinkle in the thin patches, leaving an instant conduit for the air in the tube to escape to the outside world.
 They're quite expensive per fix, although with luck you may not have to use many.

-2. Lifeline Puncture Repair Kit
+2. Rema Tip Top Puncture Repair Kit

 Our expert review: